PyWPS/presentation/02-history.rst

       * Introduces the WPS standard.
       * Presents PyWPS as implementation.
       * Still today a valuable introduction to WPS.
+      * Practical examples of SOAP envelopes and `Taverna Workflow management system`_

    * Staple GIS software in Industry and Academia.
    * PyWPS featuring regularly in scientific publications.